Faith and Work During the Exile—Nahum, Habakkuk, ZephaniahBible Commentary / Produced by TOW Project

 Nahum, Habakkuk and Zephaniah were active during the period when the southern kingdom began a rapid decline.
 Internal incoherence and external pressure from the burgeoning Babylonian empire resulted in Judah becoming a vassal state to Babylon.
-Shortly afterwards, an ill-advised rebellion brought down the wrath of the Babylonians in 587 BC, leading to the collapse of the state of Judah and the deportation of the elites to the centre of the Babylonian empire (2 Kings 24-25).
+Shortly afterwards, an ill-advised rebellion brought down the wrath of the Babylonians in 587 BC, leading to the collapse of the state of Judah and the deportation of the elites to the center of the Babylonian empire (2 Kings 24-25).
 In exile, the people of Israel had to work out how to be faithful while separated from their key religious institutions, the temple, the priesthood, even the land.
 If, as we have seen, the first six books are about the effect of the people’s sin, these three—Nahum, Habakkuk and Zephaniah—are about the resultant punishment during this period.

 Nahum’s chief contribution is to make it clear that the political and economic disaster is God’s punishment or disciplining of Israel.
 “I have afflicted you,” God declares (Nahum 1:12).
 Habakkuk and Zephaniah declare that an essential part of God’s punishment is that the people’s ability to make an adequate living is diminished.